Posting my reflections on B plus or A minus? Assessment in the Creative Disciplines @ University of the Arts London – 09 Feb, 2018.

 That doesn’t mean we decide everything for students.
 Rather, this should be about co-creation, collaboration and dismantling existing power structures.

 Now, going back to the small group session with the UAL student (this is a bit hazy but I asked a colleague in our group and she confirmed the story), this student described a group critique in which an assessor ripped up a student’s work because it was, apparently, rubbish.
-When I reacted to this, a design lecturer told this story: One day an expert designer from the industry visits the class, takes a quick look at student projects and then crosses all the works he/she doesn’t like with a red marker.
+When I reacted to this, a design lecturer told this story: One day an expert designer from the industry visits the class, takes a quick look at student projects and then crosses out all the works he/she doesn’t like with a red marker.
 Everyone is in shock – they talk about this for a long time.

 Both the lecturer and the student said this type of feedback was questionable but also commented that these kinds of experiences help students detach themselves from their work: help them have an objective look into their creation.
 Some students didn’t like such approaches, but on reflection they agreed that their work wasn’t “good.”